slmksav/slmksav/README.md

 My name is **Sauli**, though I go by different nicknames on the internet as I try to not get too attached to one.
 I am **a freelance programmer and a software engineer.**

 ### About me 👤
 I am an extremely **versatile and passionate application builder and a dedicated hardware /  enthusiast**.
 I develop anything from small microcontroller-powered devices to complex web applications.
-In addition to these, I have been delving deep into blockchain and web3 technology.
+In addition to these, I have been delving and diving deep into blockchain and web3 technology.

 📍 I am currently residing in the EU